Frenzy017/travel-list/README.md

 # Project Travel List 🏖️

+This project was part of Jonas Schmedtmann's  Ultimate React course on Udemy.

 The goal of this repo is to practice the following skill sets:

 - React framework